-Students taking courses at FHU|Dickson will have access to the academic support services noted in this section.
-Those services available to students have been identified as being directly available n-site or available indirectly via web conferencing, telephone, or email.
-For questions regarding these services, students may contact FHU|Dickson at 615-740-5600 or 888-700-2300.
+Students taking courses at FHU/Dickson will have access to the academic support services noted in this section.
+Those services available to students have been identified as being directly available on-site or available indirectly via web-conferencing, telephone, or email.
+For questions regarding these services, students may contact FHU/Dickson at (615) 444-7597 or (615) 440-2134.

-Advising (Availability: On-Site, Web Conferencing, Telephone, and Email)
+Advising (Availability: On-Site, Web-Conferencing, Telephone, and Email)

-On-site advising is available at the point of first-time enrollment, which includes an evaluation of credits transferred, guidance for scheduling of classes, and support for consideration of major declaration and career guidance.
-To schedule an initial advising appointment or for general advising questions, students may contact the Academic Success Center at 800-FHU-FHU1, ext.
-6060 or 731-989-6060.
+On-site advising is available at the point of first-time enrollment, which includes an evaluation of credits transferred, guidance for scheduling of classes, and support for consideration of major declaration, and career guidance.
+To schedule an initial advising appointment or for general advising questions, students may contact the Admissions Office of FHU/Dickson at (615) 440-7597 or (615) 440-2134.

 After initial enrollment, students will be assigned to a program advisor, who maintains office hours in Henderson.
-During the semester, advisors will also be available by appointment via telephone, email, and web conference.
+During the semester, advisors will also be available by appointment via telephone, email, and web-conference.
 Program advisors schedule advising times on-site in Dickson prior to each semester's enrollment period.